-Product Type Product Warranty Period Managed Switches (i.e. Switches with built in SNMP agent)(including modules and management software) Five (5) years All other products Two (2) years Spare parts (i.e. External Power Adapters, Fans) One (1) year

-The warranty periods listed above are effective in respect of all D-LINK products sold in European Countries by D-LINK or one of its authorized resellers or distributors from 1st of January 2004.
+Product Type Product Warranty Period The warrant Managed Switches (i.e. Switches with built in SNMP agent)(including modules and management software) Five (5) years periods listed above All other products Two (2) years are effectiv Spare parts (i.e. External Power Adapters, Fans) One (1) year in respect of all D-LINK products sold in European Countries by D-LINK or one of its authorized resellers or distributors from 1st of January 2004.
 All products sold in European Countries by D-LINK or one of its authorized resellers or distributors before 1st January 2004 carry 5 years warranty, except power supplies, fans and accessories that are provided with 2 year warranty.